codio-content/Javascript_Maze-Logical_thinking_decompositions_and_algorithms_-functions/.guides/content/Challenge-5969.md

 This is extremely important for these 2 reasons

-1. You only have to write code once rather than writing the same code in lots of places/
+1. You only have to write code once rather than writing the same code in lots of places.
-2. It actually makes the code much neater and easer to read, so even if you only use it once, it makes the code much more readable.
+2. It actually makes the code much neater and easier to read, so even if you only use it once, it makes the code much more readable.